waggle-sensor/summer2024/ryan/code/README.md

 |
 |──SAGE_dev
 |
+|──slack_dev
+|
 |──veryold_andor_useless
 ```

 laptop_dev contains everything I am playing around with because I have a NVIDIA RTX 4060 on my laptop.
 I may also migrate some code from there to SAGE_dev when the time comes

 SAGE_dev contains everything I deploy on the nodes and blades.
 The goal is to directly tranfer from the node/blade files onto the nodes/blades.
 This way I never loose any code and have it floating around.

+slack_dev has some of my code I was using in order to figure out the Slack API

 veryold_andor_useless is for historical purposes.
 If, one day, someone really needs to look at TroL, my code is still in there--it may be hard to figure out and use but I felt bad deleting it.
 ## Things I always forget but would be useful to remember [in no particular order (yet)]